BBC: Television

 In the Republic of Ireland, Belgium, the Netherlands and Switzerland, the BBC channels are available in a number of ways.
 In these countries digital and cable operators carry a range of BBC channels.
 These include BBC One, BBC Two, BBC Four and BBC News, although viewers in the Republic of Ireland may receive BBC services via overspill from transmitters in Northern Ireland or Wales, or via "deflectors"—transmitters in the Republic which rebroadcast broadcasts from the UK, received off-air, or from digital satellite.

 Since 1975 the BBC has also provided its TV programmes to the British Forces Broadcasting Service (BFBS), allowing members of UK military serving abroad to watch them on four dedicated TV channels.
 From 27 March 2013, BFBS will carry versions of BBC One and BBC Two, which will include children's programming from CBBC, as well as carrying programming from BBC Three on a new channel called BFBS Extra.

 Since 2008 all BBC channels are available to watch online through the BBC iPlayer service.
 This online streaming ability came about following experiments with live streaming, involving streaming certain channels in the UK.
 In February 2014, Director-General Tony Hall announced that the corporation needed to save £100 million.
 In March 2014, the BBC confirmed plans for BBC Three to become an internet-only channel.

 BBC Genome Project

 In December 2012 the BBC completed a digitisation exercise, scanning the listings of all BBC programmes from an entire run of about 4,500 copies of the Radio Times magazine from the first, 1923, issue to 2009 (later listings already being held electronically), the "BBC Genome project", with a view to creating an online database of its programme output.
 An earlier ten months of listings are to be obtained from other sources.
-They identified around five million programmes, involving 8.5 million actors, presenters, writers and technical staff.
+They identified about five million programmes, involving 8.5 million actors, presenters, writers and technical staff.
 The Genome project was opened to public access on 15 October 2014, with corrections to OCR errors and changes to advertised schedules being crowdsourced.